-- a) poor, barely managing their essentials. - b) how to live and maintain dignity and self-respect - c) invited village folk passing by to have tea at their home / gave grains to the sadhus and pandits who came to the house - d) a rebel, asked questions / not satisfied with the customary way of life - The author's brothers were always getting preferential treatment. / All opportunities and options were open to them. - They had to go up and down the mountain slopes for their daily livelihood and even for their routine work. - g) to talk to them to learn more about their travels - h) to educate themselves on social, cultural and scientific aspects of mountaineering and to seek peace in nature's gigantic scheme of things.
+- a) In the mountain village of Nakuri near Uttarkashi in the Garhwal - b) Independent / self-reliant / self-sufficient - c) invited village folk passing by to have tea at their home / gave grains to the sadhus and pandits who came to the house - d) a rebel, asked questions / not satisfied with the customary way of life - e) The author's brothers were always getting preferential treatment.
+All opportunities and options were open to them. - They had to go up and down the mountain slopes for their daily livelihood and even for their routine work. - g) to talk to them to learn more about their travels - h) to educate themselves on social, cultural and scientific aspects of mountaineering and to seek peace in nature's gigantic scheme of things.